vivin/gradle-semantic-build-versioning/README.md

 }
 ```

 This is usually enough to start using the plugin.
 Assuming that you already have tags that are (or contain) semantic versions, the plugin will find the latest<sup>1</sup> tag and increment the component with the least precedence.
 This is the default behavior of the plugin.
-If the latest version cannot be identified, the plugin assumes that it is `0.0.0`, which makes the new version `0.0.1`.

 Additional configuration-options can be specified like so: